-How to check your Mac's setting to make sure the mirror can work?
+Check your Mac's settings to make sure the mirror will work properly

 Q: My Mac is asking for access to Screen Recording.
 Should I allow that?